 This is a real home (the owners spend as much of their time here as they possibly can) and it shows.
 The kitchen / dining room is really welcoming, a joy to be in and superbly appointed with top-quality appliances.

 The living room is gorgeous, furnished with exquisite good taste.
-Space, natural light and tastefully balanced, bright and cheerful colours create a really impressive and genuinely relaxing room (the TV and other entertainment is downstairs in the purpose-built playroom).
+Space, natural light and tastefully balanced, bright and cheerful colours create a really impressive and genuinely relaxing room.No television so bring computers and tablets for watching!!.

 Light floods in from three French windows which open to a large al fresco summer dining terrace.
 Vines clamber overhead providing shade; views are far and wide, over the lawned gardens below and down the valley to the lake in the far distance.